 All three films benefit from location shooting in Portugal, though Apparitions at Fátima makes the best use of its locations.
 The Miracle of Our Lady of Fatima sounds the best, thanks to the Oscar-nominated score by Max Steiner (Casablanca, Gone With the Wind).
 The 13th Day is the most visionary, using atmosphere and mood to evoke an experience of transcendence beyond the other two.

-Whichever you choose to watch this May, you won’t go wrong.
+Whichever you choose to watch, you won’t go wrong.